ZhengdaoZhang/my-study/english.md

     J: Good morning!
 I’m James and I’m here to help you with your training.Can you briefly introduce yourself?
     S: Hi!
 I'm Sophie.
 I'm here to improve my project management skills.
 I want to learn more about project management.Nice to meet you James.
     J: Thank you Sophie.
 We have a lot of talk about today,and i'm sure we'll have great insights to share during our training session.
 Let's get started!

+### Dialogue 5: Meeting a client

+    M: Welcome, everyone.
+Today, we have with us our clients from FCC corporation.
+    M: I'm Maria.
+I'm responsible for the technical aspects of the project.He's Bob.
+He's responsible for coordinating our efforts to meet your needs.
+    D: Hey, Bob.
+How's it going?
+    M: This's Sarah, the sunior developer.
+    D: Great to meet you, Sarah.
+    M: This's Linda.
+She is UX/UI designer.
+    D: Wonderful to meet you all.
+I'm David, the project manager from FCC Corp.I'll be your point of contact and I’ll help make sure our collaboration is great.
+    M: Thanks.
+Now let's get started with the project details and your specific requirements, David…